Writing in Bali - FAQ

 Can you tell me a bit more about our accommodation?

-Each spacious tropical villa has two or three bedrooms, a pool, tropical garden, open air lounge and fully-equipped kitchen with stove top, microwave, fridge, freezer and filtered water dispenser.
+Each spacious villa has two or three bedrooms, a pool, tropical garden, open air lounge and fully-equipped kitchen with stove top, microwave, fridge, freezer and filtered water dispenser.
 You will have your own air-conditioned bedroom and private ensuite bathroom..

 Do I need to be an experienced writer?